pjnalls/pjnalls/README.md

 # Hey there! 👋

-I'm a software engineer and tutor with 8+ years of web and mobile development experience.
-I primarily write code in Python, TypeScript, and Go, and recently started learning Java, developing full-stack apps and data science pipelines.
+I’m a software engineer and tutor with 8+ years of web and mobile development experience who speaks four languages.
+I primarily write code in Python, TypeScript, and Go, and recently started learning Java.
+I can speak fluent English, Japanese, Spanish, and Mandarin Chinese, and I study Korean.<br/>
+I develop full-stack apps and data science pipelines.
 I also train people and provide AI annotated data to train it how to code in Python, Typescript, and Go 🧠.

 I'm a Master of Science in Information Technology postgraduate at the University of the People (MS IT @ UoPeople) 📚.